lasa01/Plumber/README.md

 ## Quick start
 - Make sure you are using Blender 2.82 or newer.
 - Install [Blender Source Tools](https://steamreview.org/BlenderSourceTools/) and enable it.
-- Install the latest release of this addon and enable it.
+- Install the 0.6.9 release of this addon and enable it.
 - Open the addon's preferences.
 - (Optional) Specify a cache directory (used for caching processed game files).
 - Add a game definition using the "+" button.